 - 7.1 Time worked in excess of eight (8) hours per day or forty (40) hours per week shall be paid at the rate of time and one-half.
-The supervisor may schedule overtime work at any time on a reasonable basis. - 7.2 If an employee's five (5) regularly scheduled work days in a work week includes Saturday and/or Sunday, such employee shall receive a weekend premium of fifty cents (\$.50) per hour for all hours worked on such Saturday and/or Sunday.
-An additional fifteen cents (\$.15) will be paid effective July 1, 2016 and July 1, 2018. - 7.3 Any employee who is required to work on one or both days other than his/her five (5) scheduled work days in a work week shall be paid for such work: - (i) At the rate of time and one-half for the first such other day s/he works in a work week and - (ii) At the rate of double time for the second such other day s/he works in a work week.
+The supervisor may schedule overtime work at any time on a reasonable basis. - 7.2 If an employee's five (5) regularly scheduled work days in a work week includes Saturday and/or Sunday, such employee shall receive a weekend premium of eighty cents (\$.80) per hour for all hours worked on such Saturday and/or Sunday.
+An additional twenty cents (\$.20) will be paid effective July 1, 2022 and an additional ten cents (\$.10) will be paid effective July 1, 2023; July 1, 2024; July 1, 2025; and July 1, 2026. - 7.3 Any employee who is required to work on one or both days other than their five (5) scheduled work days in a work week shall be paid for such work: - (i) At the rate of time and one-half for the first such other day s/he works in a work week and - (ii) At the rate of double time for the second such other day s/he works in a work week.

-However, these premiums shall not apply if such work results from change in his/her regularly scheduled workweek and if s/he receives at least seven (7) calendar days notice of such change.
+However, these premiums shall not apply if such work results from change in their regularly scheduled workweek and if they receive at least seven (7) calendar days notice of such change.